38 Super Ammo

 The .38 Super had users on both sides of the law.
 John Dillinger was captured with a Colt’s .38 Super in his possession.
 He also had a custom built Colt M1911A1 chambered in .38 Super that was modified to fire fully automatic.
 It was outfitted with a Cutts compensator, a modified fore grip from a Thompson submachine gun, and an extended magazine.

 As World War two came to control the development and production of ammunition and firearms, the .38 Super went into a sort of hibernation until the early 1980’s.
 Thanks to Rob Leatham and Brian Enos, the .38 super saw a rebirth among competitive shooters.
 The most common reasons for this renewed popularity were the ability to load the cartridge to “Major” power factor with less recoil and higher magazine capacity than the .45 ACP.

-The ballistics for the .38 Super are rather impressive as it will easily generate in excess of 500 foot pounds of energy with a velocity over 1300 feet per second.
-Considering that a 1911 frame handgun chambered in .38 super will hold 2 additional rounds in a flush fitting magazine, the .38 Super delivers great performance with less recoil than similar cartridges.
+The ballistics for the .38 Super are rather impressive as it will easily generate in excess of 500 foot pounds of energy with a velocity over 1300 feet per second in a full metal jacket bullet.
+A big advantage is that a 1911 frame handgun chambered in .38 super will hold 2 additional rounds in a flush fitting magazine when compared to the .45 ACP, another advantage is the recoil is comprable to that of a 9mm.
 The .38 Super is a proven cartridge that will deliver for its’ user on the range or the street.